 8.6 Deliverables

 Table 8-3 summarizes the modules that are under development and will be delivered by the NRC.
-This table includes items and costs for a 32-station correlator.
-Costs are estimated and do not include NRE (Non-Recurring Engineering) costs or technician test, burn-in, and handling costs.
-Spares are not included.
-All figures are in 2004 U.S. dollars.
+This table includes items for a 32-station correlator.
+5% module spares are not included in this table but will be provided.